ZoeLeBlanc/is310-computing-humanities-2022/_schedule/15-trending-and-cleaning.md

 **DUE Submit your final project proposal**

-- Karl W. Broman and Kara H. Woo, “Data Organization in Spreadsheets,” American Statistician 72, no. 1 (2018): 2–10, <https://doi.org/10.1080/00031305.2017.1375989>
+- ~~Karl W. Broman and Kara H. Woo, “Data Organization in Spreadsheets,” American Statistician 72, no. 1 (2018): 2–10, <https://doi.org/10.1080/00031305.2017.1375989>~~
-- Katie Rawson and Trevor Muñoz, “Against Cleaning”, Curating Menus, 7 July, 2016. <http://curatingmenus.org/articles/against-cleaning/>
+- ~~Katie Rawson and Trevor Muñoz, “Against Cleaning”, Curating Menus, 7 July, 2016. <http://curatingmenus.org/articles/against-cleaning/>~~
 - ~~Introduction to Pandas~~

-- We will be reviewing the Intro to Web Scraping Assignment.
+All of the above is moved to Thursday.
+Tuesday's class will be dedicated to reviewing the intro to Web Scraping assingment and getting into APIs.

 ## Additional Materials